BrandonSin/CPSC-481-Group-3/index.md

 # Iteration P3
 ### Description of Iteration P3
 <p>In this iteration, we focussed on creating a high fidelity prototype using Adobe XD.
 We used the feedbacks from our T.A and Professor and the outline from our Balsamiq prototype to help flushout the designs of the hi-fi prototype.
 Particularly this iteration, we mainly focussed on the task of purchasing a VR video from our collection.
 The process of this showcase would be going into "My Events" which should be empty as there are no purchases.
 Afterwards, we would buy a VR video from the store and select preview/play.
-Finally, we would go back to "MY Events" and the video should be there. </p>
+Finally, we would go back to "MY Events" and the video should be there.
+Other tasks are included in this iteration but may not be completely functional or optimized.</p>

 ### High Fidelity Prototype - Adobe XD
 <p></p>